Early Deadline: March 1st, 2017 – $50/entry

 DO I GET FEEDBACK ON MY ENTRY?

 For all contest entrants, we offer an exclusive discounted rate on General Notes that cover everything from plot and structure to dialogue and character.
 A sample can be found here.
 Additional notes are optional and are kept separate from the actual judging process.
-Coverage will be sent after May 1st.

 CAN I SUBMIT A NEW DRAFT OF MY SCRIPT AFTER ENTERING?